zizekuros/n8n-fly/README.md

 ## Notes

 - Backup your volume regularly as it contains all your workflows and data
 - **⚠️ Running this setup will incur Fly.io costs** - monitor your usage and consider pausing when not needed.
-This setup uses a Fly.io machine with 512MB RAM and 1 shared CPU

 ## Support